littleactuary/littleactuary.github.io/about/index.md

 ## About Me

 Hi, my name's Duc Hien.
 I'm from Vietnam.
 I moved to Paris in 2009 to pursue my higher studies and I've been living here since then.
 I hold a MSc degree in Statistics (Actuarial Science Major) at ENSAE ParisTech.
-Associated actuary of the French Institue of Actuaries (IA), I'm currently work as an Actuarial Consultant.
+Associated actuary of the Institue of Actuaries (IA), I currently work as an Actuarial Consultant.
 I'm also interested in Data Science and Computer Science.

 <a markdown="0" href="{{ site.url }}/vitae" class="btn">My résumé</a>